bronson/gird/README.md

 There are a number of limitations that are gated on being written in a better programming language (such as a proper progress display, keeping track of runtime metrics, less important things like that).
 However, because Gird is currently faster than any SSDs I have, there's very little incentive to do this.

+## Licese

+MIT

-## Wishlist
+## Very Wishlist

+Here are some ideas that didn't make the initial cut.

+* Rather than aborting, Gird should probably keep running and print every error it can find.
+  (so, add an --abort mode, and make --continue the default)
 * Maybe make installation easier/better/more explicit
-* Maybe Add --reset to force update all girdfiles
-  * Is this really worth adding? `find . -name Girdsums -delete` is pretty darn easy.
+* Is there any performance benefit to removing -n1 from xargs and looping ourselves?
+* Maybe make it possible to specify directories with leading hyphens on the command line? `gird -mydir-`
+  * Since `cd -- -mydir- ; gird` works just fine, this is probably not worth fixing.
 * Maybe add a -j option to fork multiple jobs?
-  * Maybe just a feedthrough for `xargs -P`.
-Or maybe take advantage of `parallel` if it's installed.
   * Doesn't seem worth it since a single thread still saturates every SSD I have.
+  * This would probably just be a feedthrough for `xargs -P`.
+    * Except before computing a Girdsums file, need to ensure all subdirs are complete first.
+    * So, probably not worth the effort until rewritten in a real programming langauge.
 * Consider using Blake https://blake2.net.
 It's fast!
-* `make watch` should store its tmpdir somewhere else so it's possible to still run tests manually
-* Maybe make it possible to specify directories with leading hyphens on the command line? `gird -mydir-`
-  * Of course `cd -- -mydir- ; gird` works just fine.
-This is probably not worth fixing.
 * Look for sharness alternatives.
 Does Git's native test runner have the same oddball issues?
   * can't use process substitution in a test block
   * test block errors are very wrong: `sharness.sh: eval: line 383: syntax error`